xatapult/da-2022-schematron/docs/README.md

 I'm the author of three books:

+- [Schematron - A language for validating XML](https://xmlpress.net) was published in September 2022 by XML Press.
+- [XProc 3.0 Programmer Reference](https://xmlpress.net/publications/Schematron-3-0/) was published in 2020 by XML Press.
+I was a member of the XProc 3.0 editing committee.
 - Together with Adam Retter, I wrote
 [a book about eXist-db](http://shop.oreilly.com/product/0636920026525.do), an XML database and processing engine.
 The book was published by O’Reilly in 2014.
-- [XProc 3.0 Programmer Reference](https://xmlpress.net/publications/Schematron-3-0/) was published in 2020 by XML Press.
-I was a member of the XProc 3.0 editing committee.
-- [Schematron - A language for validating XML](https://xmlpress.net) was published in September 2022 by XML Press.

 More details about me on my [LinkedIn profile](https://www.linkedin.com/in/esiegel/).
+You can reach me at [erik@xatapult.nl](mailto:erik@xatapult.nl).